Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 - Which formats (Photo, Video, GIF, Audio) work best for them?

-A freemium model could be used — offering basic stats to all creators, with advanced insights available in a paid plan.
+A freemium model could be used, offering basic stats to all creators, with advanced insights available in a paid plan.

 By investing in creator tools and learning resources, Social Buzz can improve overall content quality, increase user engagement, and create a stronger, more profitable platform.